 “The first tour that included Tokyo occurred in February 1948 when passengers aboard the same ship, the President Monroe, were permitted a one-week package excursion in Japan.
 In June 1948, the Occupation authorities announced that a single seven-day conducted tour each week for a maximum of twenty-four persons would be allowed for American visitors to Japan.”

-– Japanese Tourism: Spaces, Places and Structures Caroline Funck & Malcolm Cooper, 2013
+– Japanese Tourism: Spaces, Places and Structures, by Caroline Funck & Malcolm Cooper, 2013